Bill C-11 and Mixed Opinions

 An intended goal of Bill C-11 is to promote and create Canadian content that reflects the diversity of the Canadian identity.

-According to the Parliament of Canada, the bill intends to “serve the needs and interests of all Canadians” including Canadians that are from racialized communities, with different socio-economic statuses, disabilities, sexual orientations, gender identities, and those belonging to Indigenous groups.
+According to the Parliament of Canada, the bill aims to “serve the needs and interests of all Canadians” including Canadians that are from racialized communities, with different socio-economic statuses, disabilities, sexual orientations, gender identities, and those belonging to Indigenous groups.

 Reactions to Bill C-11 are mixed.
 Some fear the bill will limit freedom of speech, artistic expression, and give more power to established legacy media organizations, big corporations, and governments.